Israeli forces kill Palestinian man in West Bank -health officials

 TUBAS, West Bank, Aug 19 (Reuters) - A Palestinian man died of his wounds on Friday after Israeli forces shot him, the Palestinian Health Ministry said, during what Israel's military said was an early morning raid against suspected militants in the occupied West Bank.

 Salah Tawfiq Sawafta, 58, was shot in the head in the West Bank city of Tubas, the Palestinian ministry said.
-His nephew told Reuters that Sawafta was walking back home after the morning prayer when he was hit.
+His nephew told Reuters that Sawafta was walking home from morning prayers when he was hit.

-A video circulating on social media appeared to show Sawafta moments before he was shot.
-Gunshots could be heard as Sawafta, wearing the traditional jalabiya robe, rushed to take cover inside a bakery.
+Videos circulating on social media appeared to show Sawafta the moment he was shot.
+Gunshots could be heard as Sawafta, wearing the traditional jalabiya robe, rushed to take cover inside a bakery before falling to the ground at the entrance.

+"Sheikh Salah was walking home when he called on Abu Obada (the bakery owner) to enter because gunshots had sounded," said Zakaria Sawafta, 27, an eyewitness.
+"Seconds before he reached the bakery, they shot him in the head."

+He said Israeli forces were positioned on top of a tall building nearby and that there were no clashes in that area.

 The Israeli military said Palestinians in Tubas had hurled Molotov cocktails and opened fire at its forces, who responded by firing back.